cloudstateu/cm-122021/labs/Docker/02_Working_with_Dockerfile/README.md

 In this lab you will learn how to work with Dockerfiles and how to build your own docker images and containers

-## Task 1: Create container that will run nginx server
+## Task 1: Create container with nginx server

 1. Verify content of `Dockerfile` file
 1. Run: